run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 ### Requests

+!!! tip " "

-Register the service activities requests
+    All resquests provided by the service catalog

 | Function                           | Description     |
 |------------------------------------|-----------------|